 Gold rates today in Delhi, Chennai, Kolkata, Mumbai on 01 April 2021

-Gold rates today have slashed at all major cities in Delhi, Chennai, Kolkata and Mumbai.
+Gold rates today have surged at all major cities in Delhi, Chennai, Kolkata and Mumbai.

 Gold and silver prices have weakened at global markets, making the domestic prices in India also weak, resulting in the fall of prices.
 However, the gold prices mentioned here are due at 8 am, the prices could alter at every moment, and hence the gold buyers need to track the live prices at a given time.
 The mentioned price is closing prices of yesterday while today's price would begin either with a decrease or an increase.